-Usually sleepers pass through five stages: 1, 2, 3, 4 and REM (rapid eye movement) sleep.
+Usually sleepers pass through four stages: 1, 2, 3, and REM (rapid eye movement) sleep.
 These stages progress cyclically from 1 through REM then begin again with stage 1.
 A complete sleep cycle takes an average of 90 to 110 minutes, with each stage lasting between 5 to 15 minutes.
 The first sleep cycles each night have relatively short REM sleeps and long periods of deep sleep but later in the night, REM periods lengthen and deep sleep time decreases.

 |Brain waves similar to waking.
 Most vivid dreams happen in this stage.
 Body does not move.|

-|16 to 18 hours per day||90 to 120 min/night||4 to 7 hours per night|
+|Time Spent In:||16 to 18 hours per day||4 to 7 hours per night||90 to 120 min/night|

 How long is a sleep cycle?
 The first sleep cycle takes about 90 minutes.
 After that, they average between 100 to 120 minutes.
 Typically, an individual will go through four to five sleep cycles a night.